agiledev-students-fall2022/project-proposal-unknown/README.md

 - Timing (Daily / Every time you need a cheerup)
 - Subscribing (Login / By Email)
 - Sending
-- Sharing
+- Sharing (via social media)

 ## Scope
-The project is front-end based, with the back-end storing all the users and sentense we got.
+The project is front-end based, with the back-end storing all the user information and messages we got.
+Beyond, automatic email subscription and connections to third-party apps need to be implemented.
 Expecting a team of size 4-5 since we wnat to make the app tiny but elegent and funtional.